CERT/CC

 --log-basename=LOG_BASENAME

-Use LOG_BASENAME in place of the application name for the files in the log directory.
+Use LOG_BASENAME in place of the application name in the name of log files in the log directory.
 See the description of the --log-directory switch.
+This switch does not affect the name of the process-ID file.

 --pidfile=FILE_PATH